tedsluis/docker-dump1090/README.md

 or
 $ docker build -t tedsluis/dump1090-mutability:v1.15 .
 ````
+## Run it
 Run it (select the version you want):
+If you don't build the image yourself it will be downloaded from the Docker Hub.
 ````
 $ docker run -d -h dump80 -p 8080:80 tedsluis/dump1090-mutability:v1.15_heatmaprangeview
 or
 $ docker run -d -h dump80 -p 8080:80 tedsluis/dump1090-mutability:v1.15
 ````

-(if you don't build the image yourself it will be downloaded from the Docker Hub)

 note: You can changes the setting remote BEAST input source in the startdump1090.sh and rebuild the docker image.
 Or you can specify you own remote source dump1090 IP address like this: